 Optimal Conditions For Flow

-Csikszentmihalyi suggests that consistent high performers, the ones who stand out against the backdrop of everyday life, are the ones who are motivated by the enjoyment that comes from confronting challenges.
+Csikszentmihalyi suggests that consistent high performers, the ones who stand out against the backdrop of everyday life, are motivated by the enjoyment that comes from confronting challenges.
 Without these people, he says, there is no evolution of culture or progress in thought, feeling or human experience.
 Therefore, he asks, what does this apparent enjoyment in the optimal experience of Flow involve?

 In his research, Csikszentmihalyi and his team identified the following nine psychological aspects of optimal experience found most frequently in subjects in flow state.
 Participants in his research included artists, sportspeople, academics, and ordinary working people who reported in almost identical terms, their experience of Flow in the course of their work.